virajpwr/code_challenge/README.md

 ### The following steps were taken to preprocess the data:

-1. Drop duplicate column.
+1. Drop duplicate column 'Unnamed: 17' which is a copy of 'first_factor_x'.
-2. convert datatypes.
+2. Convert datatypes of the features.
-3. replace values for columns cycle, crystal_supergroup, etherium_before_start.
+3. Replace values for columns cycle, crystal_supergroup, etherium_before_start.
-4. replace missing values of continous variables with the median of the variable and missing values of categorical variables with the mode of the variable.
+4. Replace missing values of continous variables with the median of the variable and missing values of categorical variables with the mode of the variable.
 5. Interpolate datetime columns.
 6. Drop duplicate rows by start column.
 7. Remove outliers with IQR method.